oporoke/compusconnect/SADD.md

 ### 2.1.
 Architecture Diagram Description
 The system follows a modern, serverless, client-server architecture composed of three main layers:

 1.  **Client (Frontend)**: A Next.js Progressive Web App (PWA) that runs in the user's browser.
 It is responsible for rendering the UI, managing local state, and making API calls to the backend.
-It is a "fat client" in the sense that it contains all the UI logic and static assets.
-2.  **Backend (Serverless API Layer)**: A set of serverless functions (e.g., Firebase Functions) that expose a RESTful API.
-This layer handles all business logic, data validation, authentication/authorization, and communication with the database and third-party services.
+2.  **Backend (Serverless API Layer)**: A set of serverless functions within the Next.js framework that expose a RESTful API.
+This layer handles all business logic, data validation, authentication/authorization, and communication with the database.
 The Genkit AI flows also operate within this layer.
-3.  **Database & Third-Party Services**: A managed NoSQL database (Firestore) serves as the primary data store.
-The backend also integrates with external services for payments (Stripe, M-Pesa), notifications (Twilio), and AI (Google AI Platform).
+3.  **Database & AI Services**: A managed database (via Prisma) serves as the primary data store.
+The backend also integrates with Google AI Platform for all generative AI features.

 This decoupled architecture allows the frontend and backend to be developed, deployed, and scaled independently.

 ### 2.2.
 Technology Stack
 -   **Frontend**: Next.js, React, TypeScript, Tailwind CSS, ShadCN UI
--   **Backend**: Node.js, Firebase Functions, Genkit
+-   **Backend**: Node.js, Next.js API Routes, Genkit
--   **Database**: Firebase Firestore (NoSQL)
+-   **Database**: SQLite (via Prisma)
--   **Authentication**: Firebase Authentication (supports email/password, OAuth, MFA)
+-   **Authentication**: Custom session-based auth with secure cookies.
 -   **AI**: Google AI Platform via Genkit
--   **Deployment**: Firebase Hosting (for frontend) and Firebase Functions (for backend)
+-   **Deployment**: Can be deployed on any modern Node.js hosting platform (Vercel, Firebase, etc.).

 ### 2.3.
 Justifications
--   **Next.js**: Chosen for its hybrid rendering capabilities (Server-Side Rendering and Static Site Generation), which improve performance and SEO, and its integrated API routes for building the backend layer.
+-   **Next.js**: Chosen for its hybrid rendering capabilities and integrated API routes, which provide a powerful and streamlined full-stack development experience.
--   **Firebase Suite**: Provides a fully-managed, scalable backend infrastructure (Auth, Firestore, Functions) that significantly reduces development and operational overhead.
-Its real-time database capabilities are a bonus for live features like messaging.
+-   **Prisma**: Provides a type-safe and easy-to-use ORM for database interactions, making it easy to swap databases in the future.
 -   **Genkit**: A dedicated framework for building production-ready AI features, offering robust tools for defining prompts, flows, and structured outputs.
 -   **TypeScript**: Ensures type safety and improves code quality, which is crucial for a large, complex application.